photoprism/photoprism-docs/docs/contact.md

 [![Twitter](https://dl.photoprism.app/img/badges/badge-twitter.svg)][twitter]
 [![Reddit](https://dl.photoprism.app/img/badges/badge-reddit.svg)][reddit]

+*While we continue to work towards our vision, we receive an extremely high volume of emails and contact requests.
+Please bear with us if we are unable to get back to you immediately.
+We do our best to respond within five business days or less.*

+If you are seeking help with installing PhotoPrism at home, our [Reddit Community](https://link.photoprism.app/reddit) and [Community Chat](https://link.photoprism.app/chat) are a great place to start!
+Technical issues?
+Our [troubleshooting checklists](https://docs.photoprism.app/getting-started/troubleshooting/) help you quickly diagnose and solve them.

+You may contact us at [privacy@photoprism.app](mailto:privacy@photoprism.app) if you have specific questions about our [Privacy Policy](https://photoprism.app/privacy) or [GDPR Compliance Statement](https://photoprism.app/privacy/gdpr).

+[Security vulnerabilities](https://photoprism.app/security-policy) can be reported to [security@photoprism.app](mailto:security@photoprism.app).
+This ensures that your report does not get lost and that we can react as quickly as possible.

+By using our website, app and/or services, you agree to our [Terms of Service](https://photoprism.app/terms).

 #### Technical Support ####

 Sponsors are welcome to contact us at [sponsors@photoprism.app](mailto:sponsors@photoprism.app) for technical support and assistance with enabling sponsor features.